New Antibiotics are Needed for Multi-drug Resistant Gram-Negative Infections

 Resistance to carbapenems is alarming because these drugs are one of the last lines of defense against resistant gram-negative infections.
 Most CRE express enzymes called carbapenemases which break down the carbapenem antibiotic molecule before it can kill the bacteria.
-Due to the lack of effective therapies, CRE infections are associated with significant mortality, up to 50 percent in patients with bloodstream infections.
+Due to the lack of effective therapies, CRE infections are associated with significant mortality.

 Department of Health & Human Services (HHS) Support